13th October 2022

 What are the signs of deafness in puppies?

-It can be harder to determine deafness in puppies while you are still learning about your pup and their unique behaviours.!
 However, there are a couple of simple tests you can perform at home so that you can tell your vet about any concerns you might have about their hearing.

-Observe your puppy
+Observe your pet

 Play with noisy toys